jazzband/django-debug-toolbar/docs/panels.rst

 methods are optional.

 Panels can ship their own templates, static files and views.
-They're no public CSS or JavaScript API at this time, but they can assume jQuery is available.
+They're no public CSS or JavaScript API at this time, but they can assume jQuery is available in ``djdt.jQuery``.

 .. autoclass:: debug_toolbar.panels.Panel(*args, **kwargs)